2000–01 Charlotte Hornets season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Davis was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team, and also participated in the NBA Slam Dunk Contest.
 Meanwhile, Wesley participated in the NBA 2Ball Competition, along with Dawn Staley of the WNBA's Charlotte Sting.
 Davis also finished in fifth place in Most Improved Player voting.

-In the 2001 NBA playoffs, the Hornets all wore headbands to show team unity, as they swept the 3rd-seeded Miami Heat in three straight games in the Eastern Conference First Round.
-In the Eastern Conference Semi-finals, they took a 3–2 series lead over the 2nd-seeded Milwaukee Bucks, but were eliminated in seven games.
+In the 2001 NBA playoffs, the Hornets all wore headbands to show team unity; in the Eastern Conference First Round, the team faced off against the 3rd–seeded Miami Heat, who were led by the All-Star trio of former Hornets players, Eddie Jones, Anthony Mason and Alonzo Mourning.
+The Hornets managed to win the first two games over the Heat on the road at the American Airlines Arena, before winning Game 3 at home, 94–79 at the Charlotte Coliseum to win the series in a three-game sweep.

+In the Eastern Conference Semi-finals, the team faced off against the 2nd–seeded, and Central Division champion Milwaukee Bucks, who were led by the trio of All-Star guard Ray Allen, All-Star forward Glenn Robinson, and Sam Cassell.
+The Hornets lost the first two games to the Bucks on the road at the Bradley Center, but managed to win their next two home games at the Charlotte Coliseum, before winning Game 5 on the road, 94–86 to take a 3–2 series lead.
+However, the Hornets lost the next two games, which included a Game 7 loss to the Bucks at the Bradley Center, 104–95, thus losing in a hard-fought seven-game series.

+In March, the Hornets applied with the NBA to move the team to Memphis, Tennessee for the following season, due to their decline in home-game attendance.
+However, they withdrew their application due to the rise of their attendance during the NBA playoffs, after sweeping the Heat in the first round, and with a capacity crowd of 22,283 in Game 3 at the Charlotte Coliseum.
+The Hornets' home-game attendance continued to decrease, as the team finished 21st in the NBA with an attendance of 615,424 at the Charlotte Coliseum during the regular season.

 Following the season, Coleman was traded back to his former team, the Philadelphia 76ers, while Robinson signed as a free agent with the Chicago Bulls, and Hawkins and Thorpe both retired.

-In March, the Hornets applied with the NBA to move the team to Memphis, Tennessee for the following season, due to their decline in home-game attendance.
-However, they withdrew their application due to the rise of their attendance during the NBA playoffs, after sweeping the Heat in the first round, and with a capacity crowd of 22,283 in a 94–79 Game 3 home win over the Heat at the Charlotte Coliseum.
-The Hornets home-game attendance continued to decrease, as they finished 21st in the NBA with an attendance of 615,424 at the Charlotte Coliseum during the regular season.